mugen609/bigbox-native-res-setup/emulation_station.md

   Tested with: GMKtec NucBox K11 with Ryzen 9 8945HS, 32GB DDR5.

 - GPU: A graphics card supporting 240p–720p native resolutions over HDMI and Vulkan for modern emulators.
-  Tested: RX 580 via OCuLink eGPU, the highest-performing GPU with 240p support.
+  Tested: RX 580 Nitro+ 8GB via OCuLink eGPU, the highest-performing GPU with 240p support.

 - Scaler/Display: An HDMI scaler accepting 224p–720p inputs, ideally upscaling to 1080p or 4K with CRT shader support.
   Tested: RetroTink 4K scaler outputting to an Eizo FG2421 1080p monitor on a VESA stand for TATE mode.